livingdocsIO/livingdocs-node-sdk/README.md

 ### I need my own design

+Currently, you can only use embedded designs in your livingdocs editor. [getting started with your own design](https://docs.livingdocs.io/livingdocs-service/getting_started)

-Currently, you can not use your own design in the Livingdocs editor.
+Otherwise you can use one of the given design in the editor and adapt the rendering on your side.
-But you can have a local copy of our magazine design and adjust the HTML / CSS for the rendering.
+For the delivery rendering you can have a local copy of our magazine design and adjust the HTML / CSS for the rendering.
 This means that you will write in the Livingdocs editor in our prebuilt design but render to your own custom design using the SDK.

 Check out the Livingdocs [magazine example frontend](https://github.com/livingdocsIO/magazine-example) on how to achieve this.

-Supporting custom designs in the Livingdocs editor is on our roadmap.

 ### I want to change the output before rendering